goldexrobot/core.integration.backend/README.md

 Note about a shop flow.
 First of all, an item should be loaded into the storage of the bot.
 Then it could appear in the UI as a product we're selling. \
 So the storage is loaded through the internal dashboard of the bot, therefore in this case the cell is loaded under the collection/dashboard domain.

-### Named proxy methods (UI methods)
+### Named proxy endpoints (UI methods)

-Proxy methods are custom named callbacks (name-to-endpoint bindings) and available to call directly from the UI.
+Proxy methods are custom named callbacks (name-to-endpoint bindings) and available to be called directly from the UI.

+See `POST /proxy` in [Swagger](https://goldexrobot.github.io/core.integration.backend/#api-v1).

-In this case Goldex backend acts as secure proxy between the robot and business backend (initially UI doesn't have an identity and can't be verified by the business backend side).
+In this case Goldex backend acts as secure proxy between the robot and business backend (initially UI doesn't have an identity (robot ID) and can't be identified by the business backend side).

-For instance, let's assume you defined a method `auth` in Goldex dashboard and bound it to `https://example.com/bot/auth`.
+For instance, let's assume business backend have defined an endpoint `auth` pointing to `https://example.com/bot/auth`.

-UI now calls `auth` with some payload.
-Goldex backend adds bot/project IDs to the request, signs it and and sends to `POST https://example.com/bot/auth`:
+UI now calls `auth` with some payload using internal UI API.
+Goldex backend adds bot/project IDs to the request, signs it and and sends `POST https://example.com/bot/auth`:

 ```json
 {